 What is CTV?
 Well as we all may already know, a connected television “CTV” is a TV that’s connected to the internet.
 It’s capable of streaming all the free and paid services that are available as alternatives to cable or satellite TV.
 The best-known services include Hulu, Netflix and Amazon Prime, but they’re only the tip of the iceberg in today’s streamable content.

 We’ve been able to measure TV viewership for a long time.
 Think Nielsen ratings.
 But that all changes with the shift to connected TVs.
 Of course, when connected TV advertising began years ago, it had its CTV measurement challenges.
-Now that the industry is working hard to grow this channel to works best for both consumers and the advertiser, we’re seeing less and less challenges and more so just shifts in trends.
+Now that the industry is working hard to grow this channel to work best for both consumers and the advertiser, we’re seeing fewer and fewer challenges and more so just shifts in trends.

 As you plan your campaign and evaluate performance, remember these principles: Think people, not devices.
 The same consumer may watch content on a smart TV, desktop or phone—so consider them together as one person, rather than separate device-first audience segments.
 Consider impressions and frequency as well as reach or gross rating points (GRPs) (in other words, how many different people are you reaching).
 This applies to both audience size and frequency caps.